structur/3dprinting_workshop/handout/3dprinting_handout.md

 [comment]: Image

 # Finishing your 3D Models
 Once you’ve finished your 3D model it needs to be exported as an **STL** if you want to 3D print it.
-To do this...
+To do this, select **FILE** > **3D PRINT** and in the dialogue box, make sure you select "high" refinement, and _uncheck_ "Send to 3D Print Utility".
 [comment]: Image

 Save your file and you’re ready to 3D print!